luceva/projectHospital/README.md

 # projectHospital
-making a hospital tree with link list floors
+Making a hospital tree with link list floors using C